Cnturion/mla-c01-notes/README.md

 - Data is retained between up to 365.
 - Data can't be deleted from Kinesis -- until it expires.
 - Supports at-rest KMS encryption, in flight HTTPS encryption.
+- <b> 1 MB message size limit.</b>

+<h4>Amazon Data Firehose</h4>

+- A service used to send data from sources to target destinations.
+- Gets data from applications, clients, SDKs, Kinesis Agents, Kinesis data streams, Amazon cloudwatch logs and events, AWS IoTs, etc.
+- For data transformation, it can use lambda functions (ex convert CSV to JSON).
+- Fully managed service.
+- Nearl-real-time service with buffering capability based on size / time.
+- Support data from CSV, JSON, parquet, Raw Text, binary data.

+<h4>Amazon Managed Streaming for Apache Kafka (Amazon KMS)</h4>

+- MSK is a fully managed service for Apache Kafka on AWS.
+    - allows to create, update, delete clusters.
+    - MSK creates and manages kafka brokers nodes and zookeper nodes.
+    - Deploy the MSK cluster in VPC, multi-AZ (up to 3 AZs)
+- Custom configurations can be created for clusters.
+- alternative to Kinesis.
+- Supports TLS between brokers.
+Can be disabled.
+- CloudWatch Metrics monitoring:
+    - Basic monitoring
+    - Enhanced monitoring
+    - Topic-level monitoring
+- <b> 1 MB message size by default, can be configured to higher.</b>

+<h5>MSK Features</h5>

+<b>MSK Connect</b> is a framework to take data from Kafka and move it somewhere else and vice versa.
+It is a managed service that provides managed workers on AWS with auto-scaling capabilities.
+Can be configured ar MSK Connect connectors to S3, Redshift, Opensearch, etc...

+<b>MSK Serverless</b> Run Apache kafka on MSK without managing the capacity.
+Fully managed service.

+<h2>Domain 2: Data Transformation, Integrity, and Feature Engineering</h2>